Randomized measurement protocols for lattice gauge theories: Particle number analysis

+Fig.~\ref{fig:scalingvslayers} demonstrates that $\ell=128$ is well past the number of layers needed to faithfully sample from a 2-design on each of the symmetry blocks.
+Thus, in this large layer limit, the scaling with $N_\mathcal{E}$ is independent of the circuit construction, as every block simply represents a random CUE matrix in this limit.
+Fitting the curves in the lower right panel of Fig.~\ref{fig:scalingvslayers}a ($\ell=128$) and similar curves for $N=4,6,8$ sites and, then, extrapolating to determine the number of samples $N_\mathcal{E}$ needed to reach an error of $\epsilon=0.01$ leads to \Fig{fig:scalingpn}(a).

-We note that for $\ell \rightarrow \infty$, the scaling with $N_\mathcal{E}$ is independent of the circuit construction, as every block simply represents a random CUE matrix in this limit.
-Because of this, the scaling observed with $d_s$ equally applies if $d_s$ is replaced by the full Hilbert space $d_{\mathcal{H}}$, i.e. the size relevant for a symmetry-ignorant scheme.
-We use this fact and the fit in Eq.~\ref{eq:scaling2design} to generate the inset of \Fig{fig:scalingpn}(a) showing the relative gain $r_s$ in number of circuit samples for the symmetry-conscious over a symmetry-ignorant scheme.
+In the large layer limit, the scaling with Hilbert space dimension $d_s$ observed in this figure applies equally well to symmetry-ignorant schemes if $d_s$ is replaced with the full Hilbert space $d_{\mathcal{H}}$, i.e. the scaling observed is simply a property of sampling from any set of unitaries that forms a unitary $2$-design in the $N_\mathcal{E}\rightarrow\infty$ limit.
+We use this fact and the fit in Eq.~(\ref{eq:scaling2design}) to generate the inset of \Fig{fig:scalingpn}(a) showing the relative gain $r_s$ in number of circuit samples for the symmetry-conscious over a symmetry-ignorant scheme.